Sealights/israeli-queue/README.md

 ### peek()

 Returns the element of the priority queue which is first in line without removing it.
+Simply returns `null` if the priority queue is empty.

 ### toString()